UPDATE 4/23/17: Updated standings through today's games.

 And here's the big leap.
 Just suppose that we didn't have any more teams playing than what we actually have.

-In 2016, the USSF has 60 professional teams.
-Three teams folded/withdrew after the 2015 season (Austin Aztex, Atlanta Silverbacks, and San Antonio Scorpions).
-New teams added to Division 2 West were Rayo OKC, Rio Grande Valley, San Antonio, and Swope Park Rangers KC.
-In the East, the new teams in Division 2 were Bethlehem Steel, Cincinnati, Miami, and Orlando City B.
+In 2017, the USSF has 60 professional teams.
+Four teams folded/withdrew after the 2016 season (Fort Lauderdale Strikers, FC Montreal, Rayo OKC, and Wilmington Hammerheads).
+New teams added to Division 2 West are Reno 1868 and San Francisco Deltas.
+In the East, the new teams in Division 2 are Atlanta United and Puerto Rico.

-To balance the leagues, Saint Louis was moved from the East to the West.
+To balance the leagues, Columbus Crew was moved from the West to the East.

 Here is a map of the teams.
 Click the rectangle tab thing in the upper left to get to the list where you can deselect the separate divisions.

 At least one team from each Division 1 league will be relegated and at least one team from each Division 2 league will be promoted.
-The final number will be determined by the number of professional teams in 2017 and the resultant promotions without relegations to even out the divisions.
+The final number will be determined by the number of professional teams in 2018 and the resultant promotions without relegations to even out the divisions.
 Without adjustments to the number of teams, three would be relegated and three would be promoted.
-Since the same number of teams have been announced for 2017 as played in 2016, three relegations and three promotions are shown.

-The Division 2 teams shown as "ineligible for promotion" are B teams.
-B teams can't be in Division 1.
+B teams in Division 2 are ineligible for promotion as B teams can't be in Division 1.